yokaiAG/Stage2019/README.md

 - `compute_psis_truegraph.py` to compute psi model with Real graph (ex: weibo).
 To modify the number of iterations or the convergence criterion, modify `pi_method_sparse_v2` function.
 By default it is 1000 iterations maximum and epsilon=10^(-3).

 - `compute_psis_truegraph_32.py` to compute psi model with Real graph (ex: weibo) with float32 instead of float64.
 Lighter in RAM but maybe less precise?
 Also outputs number of iterations for each user.
-An example is provided in the header of the file.
 To modify the number of iterations or the convergence criterion, modify `pi_method_sparse_v2` function.
 By default it is 1000 iterations maximum and epsilon=10^(-3).

 - `degree_distrib.py` to plot cumulative distribution of degrees for star, cascade and real graph.